-Many other areas (eg King Street small area, Chinatown & CBD South small area, Redfern Street small area) are also expected to have significant levels of development.
+Many other areas (eg King Street small area and Chinatown & CBD South small area) are also expected to have significant levels of development.

 There are a number of key markets that are being targeted by developers.
 1-bedroom apartments are mainly aimed at the student market and owned by investors.
 A number of developments have between 50% to 75% students (majority overseas), most of which is owned by investors.
 These sorts of developments are more likely to have younger university-aged populations.

 2 and 3 bedroom apartments are aimed at young urban professionals with some investor elements, a part of which is emerging empty nesters and empty nesters providing accommodation for their children while at university.
 These developments are more focussed on comparatively high double-income households.
 Most apartment developments have penthouse components (1%), where dwellings can be well in excess of $1 million.
 This market is not easily identified, although corporate apartments may form a significant share of this market.